hailing24/5500-final-project/README.md

   - `outputs/predictions.csv` – test-set predictions for each station/month.
   - `outputs/forecast_next_month.csv` – one-step-ahead forecast per station using the latest month of data.
   - `outputs/extreme_heat_classification.csv` – logistic regression probabilities/labels for May–Sep relative extremes (test years only).
+  - `outputs/codecarbon/emissions.csv` – CodeCarbon log with the measured energy use and kg CO2e for each CLI run.

 ---